SD Cards and Writing Images

 In this tutorial, we are going to talk about different types of SD cards and readers, formatting your card to erase any data that may be lurking around, installing your image, and then how to use any left over space on the card.

 To follow along with this tutorial, you will need an SD card, and a card reader (see related sections for more information on different types).
-You will also need a computer and an Internet connection (if you don’t have all the software and your image already on your computer).
-Last, you’ll want your SBC or whatever device into which you are installing your card.
+The minimum card size depends on the Linux distribution.
+Make sure to check the image distribution that you are planning on using for your Single Board Computer before flashing.
+You will also need a computer and an Internet connection (if you don't have all the software and your image already on your computer).
+Last, you'll want your SBC or whatever device into which you are installing your card.

 There is no one best place to start when it comes to single board computers.
 However, you may find these links useful in your SBC adventure.